robinspiltijns/recommender_app/frontend/swagger/docs/DefaultApi.md

 Used to get a string to identify a user

-Returns a string that unosuely identifies a user.
+Returns a string that uniquely identifies a user.
 This string is required for logging.

 ### Example
 ```dart